TechConf.Directory

 The website’s embed image.

 To facilitate the filtering functionality, I created a complete API providing the data.
-Though very much a front-of-the-front-end developer, I pushed beyond my comfort zone into designing and developing the robust, public-facing API to support my requirements.
+Though very much a front-of-the-front-end developer, I pushed beyond my comfort zone into designing and developing the robust API to support my requirements.
+Beyond supporting the filtering functionality, the API makes the site’s data open and available for all to use by being public and provided without authentication.
+I further supported third-party use cases by writing full documentation.